esimov/pigo/README.md

 ## WASM (Webassembly) support

-Starting from **v1.4.0** [**WASM**](http://webassembly.org/) support has been included into the library.
-This gives a huge performance gain in terms of real time face detection capabilities of the library.
+Starting from version **v1.4.0** the library has been ported to [**WASM**](http://webassembly.org/).
+This gives the library a huge performance gain in terms of real time face detection capabilities.
 Form more details check the subpage description: https://github.com/esimov/pigo/tree/master/wasm.

 ## Benchmark results